 Fifty-seven English-speaking participants (36 children; 21 adults) with no history of psychiatric disorder were recruited at the University of Pittsburgh.
 All adult participants consented to study participation.
 All children assented to study participation and consent was provided by a parent.
-Twelve participants (11 children; 1 adult) were removed from analyses due to excessive head motion, resulting in an effective sample of 25 children (14 female, aged 4-10, M = 7.4, SD = 1.85) and 20 adults (9 female, aged 20-44, SD = , M = 26.7, SD= 5.20).
+Twelve participants (11 children; 1 adult) were removed from analyses due to excessive head motion, resulting in an effective sample of 25 children (14 female, aged 4-10, M = 7.4, SD = 1.85) and 20 adults (9 female, aged 20-44, M = 26.7, SD= 5.20).

 2.2 Task

-The task is explained in detail in Karim & Perlman (2017), but pertinent details will be highlighted.
-Participants watched twenty-four clips from popular movies while undergoing functional magnetic resonance imaging (fMRI) (Figures 1A & B).
+The task is explained in detail in Karim & Perlman (2017), but pertinent details will be highlighted here as well.
+Participants watched twenty-four clips from films while undergoing functional magnetic resonance imaging (fMRI) (Figures 1A & B).
 The twenty-four (24) clips were evenly divided into positive, negative, and neutral valence categories.

-Positive and negative clips were sampled from eight children’s movies (e.g., classic movies such as The Wizard of Oz and Disney movies such as Rio, and Up), such that each movie provided both a positive and negative clip for the stimuli set.
+Positive and negative clips were sampled from popular children’s movies (e.g., classic movies such as The Wizard of Oz and Disney movies such as Rio and Up), such that each movie provided both a positive and negative clip for the stimuli set.
 Two films were live action (The Wizard of Oz, Shark Boy and Lava Girl) while the remaining six were animated (Anastasia, Lion King, Little Mermaid, Open Season, Rio, Up).
 The average amount of time participants spent viewing positive (253 s) and negative content (256 s) was approximately balanced.
+Positive and negative clips did not significantly differ in the total time [t(14) = -0.67, p = 0.51] or average time [t(14) = -0.67, p = 0.51] that faces were present on screen, so as to balance the presence of social stimuli between the two valenced conditions (Karim & Perlman, 2017).
+Affective development is closely associated with sociality, as social experiences and information are nearly ubiquitously cited in the emotional development literature as a medium by which children build upon their understanding of affective, and more specifically, emotional, representations (e.g., family unit: Dunn et al., 1991, facial expressions: narratives: Pons et al., 2003).
+Thus, utilizing film clips containing socially relevant information balanced between valenced conditions may represent a more ecologically appropriate means of motivating emotion representations than using stimuli devoid of social content.

-Positive and negative clips did not significantly differ in the total time [t(14) = -0.67, p = 0.51] or average time [t(14) = -0.67, p = 0.51] that faces were present on screen (an attempt to monitor social variables; Karim & Perlman, 2017).
-After independent raters coded the valence of each video second by second, such that seconds of positive emotion (e.g., smiles, cheering, etc.) received a score of 1, seconds of negative emotion (e.g., anger, physical or verbal outbursts, etc.) received a score of -1, and seconds of neutral emotion (i.e., not containing elements of previously defined positive/negative cues) received a score of 0, video clips did not significantly differ in absolute emotional valence [t(14) = 1.38, p = 0.19], suggesting positive and negative clips were appropriately matched (Karim & Perlman, 2017).
-Neutral films were sourced from nature documentaries, but were not directly relevant to our hypotheses, as we sought to specifically compare the positive and negative emotional processing.
-However, neutral films were utilized in supplemental analyses which support our primary hypotheses (see Supplemental Analyses).
-Participants were asked about their familiarity with the clips, and no differences were observed between adults and children in total familiarity scores [t(57) = -0.15, p = 0.89] or average familiarity scores [t(57) = 0.27, p =0.79] (Karim & Perlman, 2017).
+Independent raters also coded the valence of each video second by second, such that seconds of positive affect (e.g., smiles, cheering, etc.) received a score of 1, seconds of negative affect (e.g., anger, physical or verbal outbursts, etc.) received a score of -1, and seconds lacking a clearly valenced emotion (i.e., not containing elements of previously defined positive/negative cues) received a score of 0.
+As should be expected, positive and negative clips significantly differed in emotional valence [t(14) = 16.88, p < 0.001], with positive clips receiving an average second-by-second affective score of 0.89 and negative clips receiving an average affect score of -0.76.
+There were no significant differences in the absolute value of these scores by valence [t(14) = 1.38, p = 0.19], suggesting positive and negative clips were appropriately matched in time spent displaying categorically congruent valenced information (Karim & Perlman, 2017).
+Neutral films were sourced from nature documentaries, used animals or plants as the focal targets, and included background music to mirror that of their affectively valenced counterparts.
+Participants were surveyed on their familiarity with each film and no differences were observed between adults and children in total familiarity scores [t(57) = -0.15, p = 0.89] or average familiarity scores [t(57) = 0.27, p =0.79] (Karim & Perlman, 2017).